2021: Explorations in Genomic Medicine Research

 - Are you an underrepresented minority student or do you self-identify as coming from a disadvantaged background?

-Explorations in Genomic Medicine Research is a virtual summer class offered by the UNC Program for Precision Medicine in Health Care (PPMH).
+Explorations in Genomic Medicine Research was a virtual summer class offered by the UNC Program for Precision Medicine in Health Care (PPMH) in summer 2021.

 The class will cover the following topics: